DNVIC/archipelago-sm64hacks/README.md

 * KingToad74EE - Testing
 * Agyroth - Testing
 * HeralayanSalty - Making a good bit of the bizhawk client connector script
+* Awesome7285 - Usually being the first one to find any bugs in my code
 * Everyone who submitted JSON files for the github repo
 * A bunch of archipelago worlds I ended up referencing when making this.